Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ![User controlled filters](images/es6v2/controls.png)

 It's a set of filters for users to slice and dice our visualization.
 The shortened dataset gives you 2 years, 12 job titles, and 50 US states.
-You'll get 5 years and many more job titles with the full dataset.
+You'll get 5+ years and many more job titles with the full dataset.

 We're using the [architecture we discussed](#basic-architecture) earlier to make it work.
 Clicking buttons updates a filter function and communicates it all the way up to the `App` component. `App` then uses it to update `this.state.filteredSalaries`, which triggers a re-render and updates our dataviz.

 ![Architecture sketch](images/es6v2/architecture_callbacks.jpg)

-We're building in 4 steps, top to bottom:
+We're building controls in 4 steps, top to bottom:

 1. Update `App.js` with filtering and a `<Controls>` render
 2. Build a `Controls` component, which builds the filter based on inputs